Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

    | project TimeGenerated , ServiceName , AppName , InstanceName , Log
    ```

+   {: .note }
-    > **Note**: The results of the query will display the log entries that represent error or exception events.
+   > The results of the query will display the log entries that represent error or exception events.

 1. In the query editor, replace the previous query with the following one and select **Run**.